Circular orders: topology and continuous actions: Functions of bounded variation on ordered sets

-\begin{thm}[Generalized Helly Selection Theorem for \textbf{circular orders}] Let $(X,\circ)$ be a circularly ordered set and $(Y,d)$ be a compact metric space.
-Then ${BV}^{\circ}_t(X,(Y,d))$ is sequentially compact.
-In particular (Lemma \ref{l:COPtoTisBV}) $M_+(X,\T)$ is sequentially compact. \end{thm} \begin{proof} Consider the elementary split map $q \colon X(c) \to X$.
-By Lemma \ref{l:lift-BV}(i) the following map is well defined:
+\begin{thm}[Helly Selection Theorem for \textbf{circular orders}] Let $(X,R)$ be a circularly ordered set and $(Y,d)$ be a compact metric space.
+Then $BV^{\circ}_t(X,Y)$ is sequentially compact in the pointwise topology for any $t>0$.
+In particular, the space of COP maps $M_+(X,\T)$ is sequentially compact. \end{thm} \begin{proof} Fix $c \in X$ and consider the canonical quotient map $q \colon X(c) \to X$.
+By Lemma \ref{l:lift-BV}(i), the pullback map